-“Climate Change Impacts, Adaptation and Mitigation” is an interdisciplinary E-learning course offered by the University of Copenhagen in close cooperation with Oxford University, UC Berkeley and the Danish Meteorological Institute.
-Focus of the course is climate change impacts and the human response to climate change.
+“Climate Change Impacts, Adaptation, and Mitigation” is an interdisciplinary E-learning course offered by the University of Copenhagen in close cooperation with Oxford University, UC Berkeley, and the Danish Meteorological Institute.
+The focus of the course is climate change impacts and the human response to climate change.

 Guest Lecturer, China’s Coal and Power Conflict and Its Broad Impacts

 China Energy Systems (CEE 276F) is a directed readings course that studies the energy resources and policies in use and under development in the world's most populous nation.
 As a country undergoing rapid and sustained economic growth, China's decisions as to how to meet its energy requirements will affect global energy markets and impact the global environment.
 This course focuses on the areas of major impact that are forecast and will present a comparative analysis of China's energy management strategies.